Fourth person from quarantined ship dies as Japan plans new measures

 The government unveiled Tuesday various measures intended to slow the spread of the virus, including expanding the number of hospitals that can receive suspected patients and asking people with moderate symptoms to stay at home.

-The health minister has already urged people to avoid crowds and unnecessary gatherings, and the government is calling for businesses to encourage teleworking and off-peak commuting.
+The health minister has already urged people to avoid crowds and unnecessary gatherings.
+The government is also calling for businesses to encourage teleworking and off-peak commuting.

-"We need assistance from businesses and organisations to let people stay away from offices, to avoid rush hour commuting hours, and to encourage telecommuting," Kato said.
+"We need assistance from businesses and organisations to let people stay away from offices, to avoid rush-hour commuting hours," Kato said.

 But the government has brushed aside worries about the Olympics, which Tokyo hosts this summer.